sahani-deriv/flutter-deriv-packages-1/README.md

 # flutter-deriv-packages
-This repository contains private packages that are used by the company flutter applications.
+This repository contains private packages & plugins that are used by the company's products built in Flutter.

 ## Packages